Advanced Prostate Cancer: AUA/ASTRO/SUO Guideline (2020)

 4. Clinicians should inform patients with PSA recurrence after exhaustion of local therapy regarding the risk of developing metastatic disease and follow such patients with serial PSA measurements and clinical evaluation.
 Clinicians may consider radiographic assessments based on overall PSA and PSA kinetics.
 (Clinical Principle)

-5. In patients with PSA recurrence after exhaustion of local therapy who are at higher risk for the development of metastases (e.g., PSADT <12 months), clinicians should perform periodic staging evaluations consisting of cross-sectional imaging (CT, MRI) and technetium bone scan.
+5. In patients with PSA recurrence after failure of local therapy who are at higher risk for the development of metastases (e.g., PSADT <12 months), clinicians should perform periodic staging evaluations consisting of cross-sectional imaging (CT, MRI) and technetium bone scan, and/or preferably PSMA PET imaging.
 (Clinical Principle)

-6. Clinicians may utilize novel PET-CT scans (e.g., fluciclovine, choline, PSMA) in patients with PSA recurrence after failure of local therapy as an alternative to conventional imaging or in the setting of negative conventional imaging.
+6. Clinicians should utilize PSMA PET imaging preferentially, where available, in patients with PSA recurrence after failure of local therapy as an alternative to conventional imaging due to its greater sensitivity, or in the setting of negative conventional imaging.
 (Expert Opinion)

 Treatment